Saturday, April 29, 2017 • 9 am – 4:30 pm

 We celebrate the completion of our 5-CD series Music from the Peterhouse Partbooks with a special day of events devoted to this source and its historical context.
-We are thrilled and deeply honored to be joined for the occasion by Nick Sandon, the world’s leading expert on the Peterhouse partbooks and the restorer of their missing parts, whose astonishing and utterly persuasive recomposition of missing lines (principally the tenor, whose partbook was lost centuries ago) has made it possible to sing and hear the unique Peterhouse music in modern times.
+We are honored to be joined for the occasion by Nick Sandon, the world’s leading expert on the Peterhouse partbooks and the restorer of their missing parts, whose astonishing and utterly persuasive recomposition of missing lines (principally the tenor, whose partbook was lost centuries ago) has made it possible to sing and hear the unique Peterhouse music in modern times.
 Professor Sandon has recently completed his decades-long project to reconstruct the missing tenor parts of fifty works.

 Free with student ID

 N.B.
 Admission to ‘Taking Apart the Partbooks” is not included in any concert subscription.